-The reason for savings systems are usually attached to a system that increases the value of the money you have saved by paying interest, or sometimes dividends, based on how much money – old plus new – you have saved during the period.
+The reason for the existence of savings systems is usually attached to a system that increases the value of the money you have saved by paying interest, or sometimes dividends, based in turn on how much money – old plus new – you have saved during the period.
 This appears not to work with BTC.
 Why?
 Well, mostly because the value of the BTC is so volatile – either increasing or decreasing much more rapidly than you could ever hope to achieve by recovering interest.
-For example, during the 6 months from January to the end of July 2019, the value of Bitcoin has increased from US$ 950 per Bitcoin to US$ 2745 per Bitcoin.
+For example, during the 6 months from January to the end of July 2019, the value of Bitcoin increased from US$ 950 per Bitcoin to US$ 2745 per Bitcoin.
 That is not far from tripling in value, and there is no way that someone will commit contractually to pay you 3 Bitcoin (your initial 1 investment plus 2 more because of inflation against the USD) for every 1 Bitcoin you invested 6 months earlier.
-For a really good deal, you might be able to make 10% annual interest on US$, this would give you about $1.05 for every $1.00 you put in for 6 months.
+For comparison, a really good deal for USD might make 10% annual interest, this would give you about $1.05 back for every $1.00 you put in for 6 months.
 See the Bitcoin advantage?

 So, now you know about how and why to save BTC and about the interest and fee situations with crypto-currencies.

 Craig Hesser for